Senior Developer vs Lead Developer: Which One Do You Need?

 • Clear written and verbal communication skills to make mentoring and teaching other developers easier

-• Problem-solving skills include identifying a problem in the first place and understanding where to find solutions
+• Problem-solving and decision-making skills, including initially identifying a problem and understanding where to find solutions

 • Time management is fundamental to keeping projects on track instead of getting bogged down in irrelevant details